Free packages of food and basic goods for people hit by the recession following the pandemic

 Inside the packages

-The people and families who take part in the programme are brought three kinds of package:
+The people and families who take part in the programme are brought two kinds of package:

 We have also put together special packages for coeliacs, lactose-intolerant people, vegetarians, babies (with baby food, powdered milk, nappies and wet wipes) and anyone else who may have special requirements.